 As with most things in life, you get what you pay for.
 And while on the surface, that plastic toy from the dollar store might look just as good as the one from Toys R Us, but which one is going to still be in good condition when your kids outgrow it?

 The difference might not be so easy to understand with puppies – the pet store Labradoodle is just as cute and fluffy as the one from the registered breeder – but it’s there nonetheless.

 If you’re not sure you can believe what I’m going to tell you, this article puts it very well.

 Below you will find information on the types of health screening and health care we do.
 When you pick up your Labradoodle puppy, you will receive a copy of all the health testing results of the parents.
-This is our way of showing you that your puppy comes from quality breeding stock and is unlikely to suffer major inherited health problems during its long and fulfilling life with you.
+This is our way of showing you that your puppy comes from quality breeding stock and is unlikely to suffer major inherited.

 In addition to all the health screening done on our DragonRam’s dams and sires, every DragonRam Labradoodle puppy undergoes a thorough examination by a veterinarian before they go to you.
 The vet signs a certificate clearly laying out the results of the exam.
 If any issues are found, they are noted on the form.
 These issues will be clearly expl;ained to you when you pick up your puppy, in particular how they may or may not affect you pup’s health going forward.
 Most issues are minor and do not affect health; more serious issues, if any, will be discussed in relation to DragonRam Doodles’ health guarantee.